-Another potential cause of metal corrosion is galvanic corrosion.
-This kind of corrosion occurs when two dissimilar metals such as Stainless Steel and Aluminium come in direct contact either directly or through a conductive substance such as moisture or grime, which can build up around the perimeter of mesh security doors.
+Another potential cause of metal surface corrosion is galvanic corrosion.
+This kind of corrosion process occurs when two dissimilar metals corrode by coming in direct contact either directly or through a conductive substance such as moisture or grime, which can build up around the perimeter of mesh security doors.

 Preventing corrosion is a crucial point; it’s where most manufacturers will spend their money if the door is made right.
 When purchasing a steel and aluminium door, the most common method for further protection is Powder Coating the security door.

 Crimsafe uses only the toughest materials: 0.9mm diameter, 304-grade structural grade stainless steel wire with high-grade pre-treatment and high durability powder coat technologies are applied to protect the finished product so it will not rust.

 Crimsafe is the only security screen product in Australia where the mesh is screwed into the frame, using tamper-resistant stainless-steel screws, and clamped down with a patented device called the “Screw-Clamp™.”

 You can customise your frame with just about any colour you can think of.
 Clearview Security works with the largest global manufacturer of protective coatings so you can be sure to find the perfect colour solution to match your space.